pavelsolis/Replication-Folder/README.md

 > Permission denied (publickey)
 ```

-If you decide to use HTTPS with GitHub, you can use a credential helper to tell Git to remember your credentials (you need Git 1.7.10 or newer to use the osxkeychain credential helper).
+If you decide to use HTTPS with GitHub, you can use a [credential helper](https://cfss.uchicago.edu/setup/git-cache-credentials/) to tell Git to remember your credentials.
+Note 1: You need Git 1.7.10 or newer to use the osxkeychain credential helper.
+Note 2: Git installed [manually](https://cfss.uchicago.edu/setup/git/) since 2019, will likely use a credential helper provided by your operating system, so you may not need to configure the credential helper as explained below.

 - Find out if the credential helper is already installed.
 In the shell, enter
 ```bash